-The debt-to-income ratio calculation shows how much of your monthly income goes towards debt payments.
-This information helps both you and lenders figure out how easily you can cover your monthly expenses.
-Along with your credit scores, your debt-to-income ratio is one of the most important factors for getting approved for a bank loan.
+The debt-to-income ratio calculation shows how much of your debt payments consume your monthly income.
+This information helps both you and lenders figure out how easy it is for you to afford monthly expenses.
+Along with your credit scores, your debt-to-income ratio is an important factor for getting approved for a loan.

-To calculate your current debt-to-income ratio, add up all of your monthly debt payments, then divide your gross monthly income by your total monthly debt payments.
-You can also do a calculation to estimate how much your monthly debt payments should be relative to your income.
+To calculate your current debt-to-income ratio, add all of your monthly debt payments, then divide your monthly debt payments by your monthly gross income.

-Monthly debt payments include the required minimum payments for all of your loans, including:
+Monthly debt payments include the required minimum payments for all your loans, including:

 - Auto loans

 - Credit card debt

 The gross monthly income used in the calculation equals your monthly pay before any deductions for taxes or other items on your paycheck.

 A debt-to-income ratio helps lenders evaluate your ability to repay loans.
 If you have a low ratio, you may be able to take on additional payments.

 Assume your monthly gross income is $3,000.
 You have an auto loan payment of $440 and a student loan payment of $400 each month.
 Calculate your current debt-to-income ratio as follows:

 Divide the total of your monthly payments ($840) into your gross income: